 Renewable energy jobs in solar (11% growth) and wind (3% growth) continue to see gains throughout the state while smaller, emerging subsectors like battery storage technologies (10% growth) and grid modernization (11% growth) are also continuing to grow.

 Clean energy jobs are found in every corner of the state.
-While the state’s big cities like Kansas City (8,800 jobs) and Wichita (4,900) were hubs, about 30 percent — or more than 7,600 jobs — were at the end of 2019 located in rural areas.
+While big cities like Kansas City (10,127), Wichita (4,828), and Topeka (1,622) are some of the largest hubs for clean energy jobs, more than one in four — or almost 7,000 — jobs are in rural areas.

-Each category below captures jobs from multiple clean energy sectors and industries.
-In 2019, the majority of clean energy jobs in Kansas were in professional services and construction.
+Across all clean energy sectors, the majority of clean energy jobs in Kansas were in professional services and construction.

-Unless otherwise stated, the data and analyses presented in this report by Clean Energy Trust and Environmental Entrepreneurs (E2) are based on data collected for the 2020 U.S. Energy Employment Report (2020 USEER), produced by the Energy Futures Initiative (EFI) in partnership with the National Association of State Energy Officials (NASEO) and collected and analyzed by BW Research Partnership (BWRP).
-For more information on the survey methodology please visit cleanjobsmidwest.com/about
+Unless otherwise stated, the data and analyses presented in this report by Evergreen Climate Innovations and Environmental Entrepreneurs (E2) are based on data collected for the 2023 U.S. Energy Employment Report (2023 USEER), produced by the United States Department of Energy (DOE) and collected and analyzed by BW Research Partnership (BWRP).